Pseudo-Bayesian Optimization: Empirical Evaluations

 \subsection{Hyperparameter Tuning}

-For a more realistic task, we test the methods applied to neural network tuning \cite{klein2019tabular}.
-Our main goal here is to find the optimal set of hyperparameters for a two-layered fully connected neural network, to achieve the best training outcomes on four UCI datasets.
-There are $9$ of them, including initial learning rate, learning rate schedule, batch size, and dropout rates, number of units, and activation function type for each of the two layers.
+We test the methods on a more realistic task of neural network tuning \cite{klein2019tabular}.
+Our main goal here is to find the optimal set of hyperparameters for a two-layered fully connected neural network, to achieve the best training outcomes on four UCI datasets \cite{Dua:2017}.
+There are $9$ hyperparameters, including initial learning rate, learning rate schedule, batch size, dropout rates, number of units, and activation function type for each of the two layers.
 This results in an expansive search space comprising $62,208$ possible configurations in total.
-Fig. \ref{fig:nntuning} reveals that among all the methods, PseudoBO-KR-Hyb is the fastest one to uncover the optimal configuration in three out of four tasks.
-PseudoBO-RP does not perform well here possibly because the randomized prior does not produce a good fit for the tree-structure function in this task.
-Relatively competitive models in this task are LFBO, BORE, and SMAC: LFBO achieves the best in the Naval task and quite close to PseudoBO-KR-Hyb in the Parkinsons task.
-BORE and SMAC find out the optimal configurations in three out of four tasks.
-Besides, we also record the cumulative regret for all methods in Fig. \ref{fig:nntuning_cumregt}.
-The plot shows that PseudoBO-KR-Hyb has sublinear cumulative regret in time and has the lowest cumulative regret in three out of four tasks.
-In the second task, BO has the lowest cumulative regret.
-Although BO finds out the best configuration in only one dataset, its cumulative regrets in these tasks are competitive.
+Figure \ref{fig:nntuning} reveals that among all the methods, PseudoBO - LR + Hyb is the fastest one to uncover the optimal configuration in three out of four tasks.
+PseudoBO - RP underperforms in this task possibly because the randomized prior std underestimates the uncertainty in or near explored regions, thus neglecting good hyperparameters nearby.
+Relatively competitive models in this task are LFBO, BORE, and SMAC: LFBO achieves the best in the Naval task.
+BORE and SMAC are able to locate the optimal configurations in three out of four tasks.
+Besides, we also record the cumulative regret for all methods in Figure \ref{fig:nntuning_cumregt}.
+The plot shows that PseudoBO - LR + Hyb has sublinear cumulative regret in the iteration number and has the lowest cumulative regret in three out of four tasks.
+In the second task, BO has the lowest cumulative regret, and remains competitive across the other tasks.